sswahn/simple/README.md

 ```

 ### Read
 Retrieve all items from your S3 bucket.
-Optionally, set a limit for the scan to control the number of returned items.
+Optionally, set a limit to control the listed number of returned items.
 ```javascript
 const response = await simple.read(limit)
 ```